NixOS/nix.dev/source/contributing/documentation/style-guide.md

 This is a public project, and many people will read what you write.
 Use this leverage with care.

-- Do: Follow the evidence-based [plain language guidelines] i.e. use simple, obvious language.
+- Follow the evidence-based [plain language guidelines].

-    - Don't: Use jargon, many readers may not be familiar with technical terms.
+  - Don't use jargon.
+Readers may not be familiar with particular technical terms.
-    - Don't: Use large words if there are smaller, simpler words that convey the same meaning.
+  - Don't use long, complicated words if there are shorter, simpler words that convey the same meaning.

-- Do: Use the imperative voice when giving instructions.
+- Use the imperative voice when giving instructions.
-    - Example: "Add the `python310` package to `buildInputs`"
+  For example, write:

-    - Don't: Use a narrative voice e.g. "Now we'll add the `python310` package to `buildInputs`".
+  > Add the `python310` package to `buildInputs`.

+  Don't use a conversational tone, as it distracts from the contents.
+  For example, don't write:

+  > Going forward, let's now add the `python310` package to `buildInputs` as we have seen in the previous tutorial.

 [plain language guidelines]: https://www.plainlanguage.gov/guidelines/